opengisch/QField-docs/documentation/get-started/tutorials/permissions.en.md

 !![](../../assets/images/qfc_public_projects_button.png)

-* **Private Projects:** The project owner, organization owner, and organization admins automatically receive the **Admin** project role.
-All other users attempting to access the project will receive a `404 Not Found` error unless they have been explicitly added as project collaborators.
+- **Private Projects:** The project owner, organization owner, and organization admins automatically receive the **Admin** project role.
+All other users attempting to access the project receive a `404 Not Found` error unless explicitly added as project collaborators.

+  !!!
+Note
+      To assign collaborators on **Private** projects owned by an organization, all users collaborators must be active members of that organization or the organization owner.
+In addition, the total number of collaborators cannot exceed the owner's active subscription plan limit for private projects.

-* **Public Projects:** The project owner, organization owner, and organization admins automatically receive the **Admin** project role.
-All other registered QFieldCloud users implicitly receive the **Reader** project role (allowing them to view and download the project contents), unless they have been explicitly added as project collaborators with a higher role.
+- **Public Projects:** The project owner, organization owner, and organization admins automatically receive the **Admin** project role.
+All other registered QFieldCloud users implicitly receive the **Reader** project role (allowing them to view and download the project contents).

+  !!!
+Note
+      On **Public** organization projects, users who are **not members** of the organization can be explicitly added as project collaborators (for instance, as an **Editor** or **Reporter**).
+External collaborators on public projects do not consume organization subscription seats.

+### Converting Public Projects to Private

+When converting a **Public** project to **Private**, QFieldCloud enforces specific requirements before saving the setting change:

+1. **Non-Organization Collaborators Check:** If an organization-owned project has collaborators who are not members of the organization, you must either remove them or add them as organization members before setting the project to private.
+2. **Subscription Plan Limits Check:** The total number of collaborators cannot exceed what the owner's subscription plan allows for private projects.
+Remove excess collaborators before changing visibility to private.

+!!!
+Note
+    If a subscription downgrade occurs on an existing private project that already exceeds the plan limit, the project remains private but shifts to a locked status until collaborator counts are brought within plan limits or the plan is upgraded.